You are here

 Welcome to the Language for Resilience online training series

-There are four other training modules in the series, each with different start dates:
+There will be four training modules for teachers in the series, each with different start dates:

-- 7 September - 2 October 2020: Context and positioning - core skills in your context (information available soon)
+- 1 - 12 March 2021: Context and positioning - core skills in your context

 About this module